 What is Victoria 2050

-Victoria 2050 is a new educational resource, currently in the pilot phase, that draws on aspects of scientific thinking through decision making and design challenges.
-Using scenario-based learning, students engage in:
+Victoria 2050 is a new scenario-based learning experience, that brings together parliamentary committee reports, ABS population data and scientific thinking through decision making and design challenges.
+Through the scenarios students engage in:

 - evidence-based decision making